tonethar/IGME-330-Master/notes/5-write-some-code.md

 ## IV.
 Required refactoring
 - Re-write all of the drawing code in the `init()` function to use your **Canvas Helper Functions**  - `drawRectangle()`, `drawArc()` and `drawLine()`
+- Change the "spraypaint" functionality so that it paints arcs, not rectangles

 <hr>